Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 Pride comes from finishing.

-Therefore, here is a clear instruction:
+Therefore, here's a clear instruction:

 2. Build a 3-color structure.

-4. Cut tomorrow – without further changes.
+5. Cut tomorrow – without further changes.

 What if I'm still unsure?